Islanders (video game): Release and updates

 The game, which uses the Unity 3D engine, was initially released on Steam for Microsoft Windows on 4 April 2019.
 Several post-release updates expanded the game with new content.
 Early updates added new island types and new buildings, such as seaweed farms and monuments, as well as new gameplay features, such as a photo mode that removes the user interface elements to allow for uncluttered screenshots.
 The final major update was made in June 2019, adding support for macOS and Linux, a sandbox mode which removes the scoring mechanic and provides the players with an unlimited selection of buildings, and an undo button to allow players in original game mode to remove the last building placed.

 Islanders: Console Edition was developed by Grizzly Games in collaboration with Coatsink and released in 2021.
 The Nintendo Switch version was released on 11 August 2021.
 Versions for PlayStation 4 and Xbox One were released on 26 August 2021.
 Backward compatibility allowed those versions to be played on the PlayStation 5 and Xbox Series X and Series S, respectively.
 The console version has new island types and color schemes as well as an additional building type.
 On 23 May 2022, Coatsink announced that it had acquired Islanders from Grizzly Games, with an eye towards creating downloadable content, releasing versions for additional platforms, and possibly developing a sequel.
 Grizzly will remain involved with the series in an unstated capacity.

+Islanders: VR was released for the Meta Quest line of virtual reality (VR) headsets on 28 September 2023.
+Stage Clear Studios assisted with conversion to VR.